 The fort of Galle Sri Lanka, which is located bordering the Indian Ocean on one side and sitting on a piece of land penetrated into the ocean, is the proud owner of this historical church.
 The fort is located at the highest point of the city which, looks over the town.

 The church is located towards the southern end of the fort near the Galle maritime museum.
-It commands the awe-inspiring sight over the Indian Ocean and historic port of Galle.
+It commands the awe-inspiring sight over the Indian Ocean and the historic port of Galle.
 Several families, who are still adhering to this religion, come to the church on Sundays for the weekly sermon.
-They worship before the rare more than 200 years old spiritual objects hangs on the wall.
-The church was built by Dutch East Indian Company.
+They worship before the rare more than 200 years old spiritual objects hanging on the wall.
+The church was built by the Dutch East Indian Company.
 This is one of the oldest functioning Protestant churches in the country.

 The beginning of the church goes back to the Dutch colonial period.
 Another church, which belongs to the same religion, can be found in Colombo and it is known as the Wolvendaal church.
-These churches are two of the most ancient churches in the island.
+These churches are two of the most ancient churches on the island.

-Dutch Reformed church is housed in a building that built after the typical Dutch architecture.
+Dutch Reformed church is housed in a building that was built after the typical Dutch architecture.
 The church had been drawing a large number of devotees for many years during the Dutch period in Sri Lanka.
-But since the end of Dutch colonial rule in the island, the number of devotees of the religion was drastically reduced.
+But since the end of Dutch colonial rule on the island, the number of devotees of the religion was drastically reduced.
 Today only several dozens of families believe in this religion.

-Dutch Reformed church is a leading tourist attraction in the fort of Galle.
-Galle Fort is one of the most historic parts of the city and declared as a world heritage site by UNESCO.
+Dutch Reformed Church is a leading tourist attraction in the fort of Galle.
+Galle Fort is one of the most historic parts of the city and was declared as a world heritage site by UNESCO.
 Today the Church draws very few local people but it is visited by hundreds of thousands of tourists every year.
 The Dutch Reformed church is not huge inside and there are certainly bigger churches in the city.
 One unique feature of the church is the gravestones of late Dutch East India Company servants.
 Nearly half of the floor is built over many dozens of gravestones.

 The church is an archaeologically protected monument on the island and it is under the purview of the archaeological department.
 The Dutch Reformed Church of Galle is one of the oldest Protestant churches in the country.
-The church is built after the Doric style of the period, in the form of the Greek cross with several feet thick wall.
+The church is built in the Doric style of the period, in the form of the Greek cross with several feet thick walls.
 The transepts are roofed with brick barrel arches and a central dome.

 DRIVE TO HANDUNGODA TEA FACTORY

 If you are a tea lover Handungoda tea estate is one of the perfect day outing places in Galle for you.
-Usually, Handungoda tea factory does not include in most Galle day tours, therefore, don’t forget to ask your tour operators to make room for it in the tour itinerary.
+Usually, the Handungoda tea factory does not include in most Galle day tours, therefore, don’t forget to ask your tour operators to make room for it in the tour itinerary.

-Handgugoda tea plantation produces not only tea but also many other important commercial agricultural products such as coconut, Cinnamon and rubber.
-The visitors also can visit a Tea museum where they find machinery used in on the island at the initial stage of the tea industry of Sri Lanka.
+Handgugoda tea plantation produces not only tea but also many other important commercial agricultural products such as coconut, Cinnamon, and rubber.
+The visitors also can visit a Tea museum where they find machinery used on the island at the initial stage of the tea industry of Sri Lanka.
 Some of these machines are more than 100 years old.